RebeccaAxelro/TherapyClinicProject/README.md

 To run: http://ada.sterncs.net/~raxelrod/therapyclinic.html (Run on ada, server that we used in this course)

-Frontend file done in HTML and CSS:
+Frontend done in HTML and CSS:
   Homepages: therapyclinic.html homepage.css
   Userpage: client.html therapist.html userpage.css